bluefoxr/COINr/paper/paper.md

 All major COINr functions have methods for coins, and many have methods for purses, data frames and numerical vectors.
 This means that COINr can be used either as an integrated development environment via coins and purses, but equally as a toolbox of functions for other related purposes.

 COINr also offers a far wider range of functions and methodological options than any existing package.
 It not only includes a range of options for treating, imputing, normalising and aggregating indicator data (among others), but also has a suite of analysis tools to check data availability and perform correlation/multivariate analysis.
-Moreover, it has many options for plotting and visualising data using wrapper functions for **ggplot2**.
+Moreover, it has many options for plotting and visualising data using wrapper functions for the *ggplot2* package [@ggplot2].
 Many core COINr functions are written with hooks to link with other packages, for example allowing other imputation or aggregation packages to be used with coins.

-In short, **COINr** aims to be a flexible, fast and comprehensive development environment for composite indicators.
+In short, COINr aims to be a flexible, fast and comprehensive development environment for composite indicators.
 This enables users to develop composite indicators more quickly, more accurately, and encourages reproducibility and transparency.

 # Features

-**COINr** is extensively documented with many vignettes and examples, all of which can be easily browsed at its **pkgdown** [website](https://bluefoxr.github.io/COINr/).
+COINr is extensively documented with many vignettes and examples, all of which can be easily browsed at its [website](https://bluefoxr.github.io/COINr/).
 Here, a brief overview is given.

-Primarily, COINr is used for building composite indicators: in practice this would usually involve assembling a set of indicators (usually from different sources) and accompanying metadata, and assembling them into a data frame that can be read by COINr to build a "coin" (see [vignette](https://bluefoxr.github.io/COINr/articles/coins.html)).
+Primarily, COINr is used for building composite indicators: in practice this would usually involve assembling a set of indicators (usually from different sources) and accompanying metadata, and assembling them into data frames that can be read by COINr to build a "coin" (see [vignette](https://bluefoxr.github.io/COINr/articles/coins.html)).
 After that, the composite scores are calculated by operating on the coin using any of the "building functions", which specify *which* methodological steps to apply, and *how* to apply them.

 The full process of building a composite indicator is too lengthy to describe in this brief paper.
 Instead, we simply give a very short example.
 We use the built-in "ASEM" data set which comprises two data frames (one of indicator data, and the other of metadata) that are formatted such that they can be recognised by COINr to build a coin.
 To build a coin, we call `new_coin()`: